Rudy Lai

 1 updates

-GM partnered with Untether AI to develop next-generation autonomous vehicle perception systems leveraging at-memory computation technologies.
+GM partnered with Untether AI to develop next-generation autonomous vehicle perception systems leveraging in-memory computation technologies for enhanced processing.

 2022 Q1: no updates